TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Extensions/Realurl/Index.rst

      20:     )
      21: );

-The important part is the lines 4-12 where the GET variable “L” is mapped to string values.
-As you can see a string value of “dk” or “ru” will be translated to a value for L-var which is respectively 1 and 2.
+The important part is the lines 4-12 where the GET variable "L" is mapped to string values.
+As you can see a string value of "dk" or "ru" will be translated to a value for L-var which is respectively 1 and 2.
-Also, you can see that an alternative value for “dk” can be used, namely “danish”.
+Also, you can see that an alternative value for "dk" can be used, namely "danish".

-The “noMatch” setting defines that if neither “dk”, “ru” or “danish” is found as the first segment of the URL path, then the path is forwarded to decoding for the page id and other variables.
+The "noMatch" setting defines that if neither "dk", "ru" or "danish" is found as the first segment of the URL path, then the path is forwarded to decoding for the page id and other variables.

-An interesting effect is that if you create a page which is called “Danish” in the page tree you will never be able to access it in the default language!
-The reason is that if you access the page “/danish/” then “danish” is mapped to “&L=1” and nothing is left for page decoding!
+An interesting effect is that if you create a page which is called "Danish" in the page tree you will never be able to access it in the default language!
+The reason is that if you access the page "/danish/" then "danish" is mapped to "&L=1" and nothing is left for page decoding!

-This table shows the mapping of “L” with realurl
+This table shows the mapping of "L" with realurl

 .. ### BEGIN~OF~TABLE ###